KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/terraform/terraform.md

 We developed a Terraform Provider to interact with the KopiCloud AD API from your IaC code and CI/CD pipelines.

-You can create CI/CD pipelines to interact with AD and Microsoft DNS in minutes!
+Explore our **Terraform Provider Documentation** or clone examples from our [GitHub Repos](https://github.com/orgs/KopiCloud-AD-API/repositories) and you can create CI/CD pipelines to interact with AD and Microsoft DNS in minutes!

 ----

 # Set up the Terraform Provider

-- Login to the **KopiCloud AD API Management Website** and generate a [Authentication Token](../authentication/token-authentication.md).
+To configure the Terraform provider, login to the **KopiCloud AD API Management Website** and generate an [Authentication Token](../authentication/token-authentication.md).

- > KopiCloud AD use Authentication Tokens to authenticate to AD instead of usernames and passwords.
+ > KopiCloud AD uses Authentication Tokens to authenticate to AD instead of usernames and passwords.

-- Configure the **KopiCloud AD Terraform Provider** with the hostname of your API server and the authentication token.
+Then configure the **KopiCloud AD Terraform Provider** with the hostname of your API server and the authentication token.

 ```
 terraform {